ekchacon/semi-supervised-regular-size-datasets/README.md

 # Semi-supervised classification using two benchmark image datasets
 Four methods comparison performance with few labeled datasets.

+# Datasets

+The next two datasets contain grayscale images of 28 x 28 pixels.

+The MNIST is a dataset of handwritten digits (0 - 9) with 10 classes and 60,000 images for training and 10,000 for testing.

+The Fashion dataset has 10 classes as well and consist of images of Zolando’s articles from T-Shirt, Trousers, Bags, Ankle boots and others.
+It has 60,000 and 10,000 images for training and testisng, respectively.

 # The aim of the project

 Deep learning has been succesfully employed in several domains using large amount of labeled datasets, which are carefully built and for a long time.
 Obtaining massive annotated datasets is labor-intensive and time-consuming.
 In many areas, the lack of labeled data limits the use of deep learning as a powerful tool to resolve complex problems in real world applications.
 However, data with unknown labels is the way vast quantities of data exists in the real world.